hezeghaluwawo/react-native-zoom-grid/README.md

 ### `<ZoomGrid />`

 The main component.
-It extends most `FlashList` props (except `renderItem` which has a different signature).
+It extends most `LegendList` props (except `renderItem` which has a different signature).

 #### Props